 Google decides which challenge is appropriate to present to a user based on multiple security factors.

 - A prompt that asks the user to tap Yes and then tap a number on their phone.

 - A text message or phone call with a verification code to the user's recovery device with instructions to access their account.

-If your organization uses Google Mobile Management, we might ask users to use their managed mobile device to verify their identity (the device they normally use to access their corporate account).
-For more information about Google Mobile Management, see Manage your organization's mobile devices.
+If your organization uses Google endpoint management, we might ask users to use their managed mobile device to verify their identity (the device they normally use to access their corporate account).
+For more information, see Manage devices with Google endpoint management.